What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 climbing Kilimanjaro

-The official height of Mount Kilimanjaro has in fact changed several times over the years, the most recent measurement states that Mount Kilimanjaro stands at 5893 meters (19,334 feet) and that is according to the United Nations Environment Programme/World Conservation Monitoring Center.
+The official height of Mount Kilimanjaro has in fact changed several times over the years, the most recent measurement states that Mount Kilimanjaro stands at 5,893 meters (19,334 feet) and that is according to the United Nations Environment Programme/World Conservation Monitoring Center.

 Mount Kilimanjaro is also known as the “roof of Africa”.
 It is located in North Eastern Tanzania, near the town of Moshi on the continent of Africa.
 It is the world’s tallest freestanding mountain.
-That is because it is not part of a mountain range like Mount Everest, which is part of the Himalaya mountain range.
+That is because it is not part of a mountain range like Mount Everest, which is part of the Himalayan mountain range.

-Mount Kilimanjaro is not just a mountain but is in fact a stratovolcano ( a large volcano made of volcano, ash and rock).
+Mount Kilimanjaro is not just a mountain but is in fact a stratovolcano ( a large volcano made of volcano, ash, and rock).
 It has three cones – Kiba, Mawenzi and Shira.

 How hard is it to climb Kilimanjaro?